facundobatista/dsaf/remex/README.md

 The quantity of fast blinks in the Status led indicates the problem found (listed here with recommended actions to follow):

-- 1: no configuration found
+- 1: no configuration found or is broken / incomplete
     - switch to Configuration Mode (press the button for two seconds) and configure it (see above)

 - 2: configuration found but cannot connect to WiFi